 - The standard service measures 9 criteria: P, K, Mg, pH and % of clay, sand, silt, texture and elevation.

-- In addition to these, the premium service also measures calcium, manganese, boron, copper, molybdenum, iron, zinc, sulphur, OM, CEC and plant available water, delivering 21 layers of data for each field.
+- In addition to these, the premium service also measures calcium, sodium, manganese, boron, copper, molybdenum, iron, zinc, sulphur, OM, CEC and plant available water, delivering 21 layers of data for each field.